skip to content

 An example of a standard attestation clause:

-Any will which is made for a testator who is blind, unable to write (because of illiteracy or some other disability), or unable to understand English, needs to be dealt with most carefully.
+Any will which is made for a testator who is blind, unable to write (because of illiteracy or disability), or unable to understand English, needs to be dealt with most carefully.
 Professional assistance is recommended in these cases.

 These may be dealt with in the following ways: